-- Loans are classified at amortised cost as disclosed in Note 8: these are held within a business model whose objective is to collect contractual cash flows that are solely payments of principal and interest on the principal outstanding.
-Accordingly, these financial assets are subsequently measured at amortised cost under the application of AASB 9. - Equity Investments are measured at fair value through other comprehensive income (FVOCI) as disclosed under Note 10 Other assets. - Derivative financial instruments are measured at fair value through other comprehensive income (FVOCI). - All other financial assets and liabilities are measured at amortised cost.
+Loans are classified at amortised cost as disclosed in Note 8: these are held within a business model whose objective is to collect contractual cash flows that are solely payments of principal and interest on the principal outstanding.
+Accordingly, these financial assets are subsequently measured at amortised cost under the application of AASB 9.

+- Equity Investments are measured at fair value through other comprehensive income (FVOCI) as disclosed under Note 10 Other assets. - Derivatives are measured at fair value and are classified as trading except where they are designated as a part of an effective hedge relationship and classified as hedging derivatives. - All other financial assets and liabilities are measured at amortised cost.